-> There may be times when you think nothing is happening, but an investigation can take some time.
-The law says that you have a right to be kept up to date with how the investigation is going.
+There may be times when it may feel like nothing is happening, but an investigation can take some time.
+The law in Victoria says that police should be keep you up to date with how the investigation is going.
 Read more about getting information about the investigation.

-> During the police investigation, it’s also important to keep in touch with people who are there to support you.
+During the police investigation, it’s also important to keep in touch with people and services that are there to support you.

-> Investigating Family Violence
+Investigating Family Violence

 Family violence is a crime.
 If you report family violence, it will be taken seriously by the police and courts.
 Police will investigate what happened.
 They will collect evidence at the scene of the crime or when the report is made.